-That has become a hallmark of the brand, and is why all of their cardio equipment, including treadmills, ellipticals and exercise bikes, has become so popular.
+That has become a hallmark of the brand, and is why all of their cardio equipment, including treadmills, ellipticals and exercise bikes, has become so popular over the years.

 Their rowers are no exception.
-After featuring only one machine in the lineup for many years, the RW200, they have recently added a higher end RW500 to the mix, catering to those that want a more advanced machine.
+After featuring only one machine in the lineup for many years, the RW200, they now have three rowers, all with advanced technology, iFit workouts and touch screen displays, among other unique capabilities.

-As we mentioned there are two NordicTrack rowing machines.
+As we mentioned there are currently three NordicTrack rowing machines.
 Let's take a look at each one so you can decide which one is right for you...

 The base model in series, the RW200 was recently redesigned to include the company's patented iFit Coach technology.
 This is an immersive program that gives you access to a vast library of personal trainer designed workouts, tracking and sharing capability and Google maps so you can row anywhere in the world that you choose.

 In addition to iFit, you have adjustable magnetic resistance up to 24 levels (the previous RW200 had air resistance), 20 built in workout programs, steel monorail, oversized seat and pedals, speaker system, Watts Power Display and a 250 lb. max weight capacity.

 The RW200 is sold under different names in other countries, so you may see it listed as the RX800 elsewhere, e.g. Canada, UK and Australia.
 But it is the same machine.

 The newer RW500 is a more advanced machine, also with iFit Coach technology.
 But here you get one free year of the service (a subscription is required afterwards) and there is a 10" Portal 10i tablet included so you can see the Google map destinations right on the rowing machine instead of on your tablet on the RW200 rower.